yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **Nov 2025**
+Congratulations to our undergrad researcher, Samantha McLoughlin, and PhD student, Zach Karas, for their ASE paper receiving the ACM SIGSOFT Distinguished Paper award!

+* **Aug 2025**
+Congratulations to Yueke, for his paper
+being accepted to ASE 2025 NIER!
+Cool idea of using ACT-R for code reading!

 * **Aug 2025**
 Congratulations to our undergrad researcher, Samantha McLoughlin, and PhD student, Zach Karas, for their paper
 being accepted to ASE 2025!

 * **April 2025**